openego/eDisGo/doc/features_in_detail.rst

 * Load case: positive ( :math:`\sum load` - :math:`\sum generation` )
 * Feed-in case: negative ( :math:`\sum load` - :math:`\sum generation` ) -> reverse power flow at HV/MV substation

 Grid losses are not taken into account.
-See :func:`~edisgo.tools.tools.assign_load_feedin_case` for more details and implementation.
+See :meth:`~edisgo.network.timeseries.TimeSeries.timesteps_load_feedin_case` for more details and implementation.

 Check line load
 """"""""""""""""""

     Exceedance of allowed line load of MV and LV lines is checked in :py:func:`~edisgo.flex_opt.check_tech_constraints.mv_line_load` and
     :py:func:`~edisgo.flex_opt.check_tech_constraints.lv_line_load`, respectively.
     The functions use the given load factor and the maximum allowed current given by the manufacturer (see *I_max_th* in tables :ref:`lv_cables_table`, :ref:`mv_cables_table` and :ref:`mv_lines_table`) to calculate the allowed line load of each LV and MV line.
 If the line load calculated in the power flow analysis exceeds the allowed line load, the line is reinforced (see :ref:`grid-expansion-measure-line-load-label`).

 Check station load
 """"""""""""""""""""

     Exceedance of allowed station load of HV/MV and MV/LV stations is checked in :py:func:`~edisgo.flex_opt.check_tech_constraints.hv_mv_station_load` and
     :py:func:`~edisgo.flex_opt.check_tech_constraints.mv_lv_station_load`, respectively.
-  The functions use the given load factor and the maximum allowed apparent power given by the manufacturer (see *S_nom* in tables :ref:`lv_transformers_table`, and :ref:`mv_transformers_table`) to calculate the allowed apparent power of the stations.
+    The functions use the given load factor and the maximum allowed apparent power given by the manufacturer (see *S_nom* in tables :ref:`lv_transformers_table`, and :ref:`mv_transformers_table`) to calculate the allowed
+    apparent power of the stations.
 If the apparent power calculated in the power flow analysis exceeds the allowed apparent power the station is reinforced
     (see :ref:`grid-expansion-measure-station-load-label`).

 Check line and station voltage deviation
 """"""""""""""""""""""""""""""""""""""""""